noahehall/theBookOfNoah/0legacy/java.md

 - line length doesnt really matter
 - name of the constructor must match the name of the class
 - always need a `main` method

+### terms

+- use sdkman for all of these
+  - JRE: java runtime environment: required to run java programs
+  - JDK: java development kit: required to build & develop java programs
+    - includes the JRE
+    - is OS specific
+  - java SE: JDK standard edition

 ## java JVM languages